 Legal Reference: Neb.
 Rev. Stat. § 86-290 Letter to Anonymous, 40 IDELR 70 (OSEP 2003)

+Date of Adoption: July 16, 2018

+Reviewed: April 12.2021

 Bulletin Boards, Display Case, and Posted Material

 School bulletin boards, display cases, and posting areas are for the purposes of conveying information about school activities and programs to students, staff, and the visiting public as deemed appropriate by the respective principals; however, building principals may use their discretion on posting or displaying non-school related information which is not political or commercial in nature.